Do you want to make quick cash and don’t want the hassle of a minimum-wage job? Then joining paid clinical trials may be the best option for you.

 Aside from the money, however, there are some major benefits to participating in clinical trials.

-For starters, clinical trials require that the subject undergo a physical examination, often for free.
+- Free Check-ups: For starters, clinical trials require that the subject undergo a physical examination, often for free.

 If it’s been a while since your last physical check-up, this is a good way to find out about your health.
-Drug trials often require more extensive examinations; you might be required to undergo an EEG, EKG, MRI, or complete blood analysis.

 The findings from such normally expensive tests can be invaluable for your personal health.

-Assuming you have a condition that is being studied in a clinical trial, that trial can even end up saving your life.
+- Life-saving Meds or Procedures: Assuming you have a condition that is being studied in a clinical trial, that trial can even end up saving your life.

 For instance, thousands of cancer patients sign up annually for clinical trials in the hopes that such trials will cure or at least delay their cancer.

-However, even if all you have is a simple allergy, it is an annoyance at best and life-threatening at worst.
 Participating in a clinical trial that attempts to treat your condition can go a long way towards ridding you of this disease.

-Finally, there is the humanitarian aspect of participating in clinical trials.
+- Help Other People who are sick: Finally, there is the humanitarian aspect of participating in clinical trials.

 Without human test subjects, many currently successful treatments for HIV and AIDS would not exist.